Federation research guide | National Library of Australia (NLA)

 Irving, Helen Dorothy, The Centenary companion to Australian federation, 1999, nla.cat-vn1562710

-If you are a registered reader you can request items to read and photocopy in the reading rooms of the National Library of Australia.
+If you are a registered reader you can request items to read and photocopy in our reading rooms.

-Registered readers can also search selected subscription databases via our eResources service.
+Registered readers can also search selected subscription databases via our eResources.

 You can also search Trove to find a library closer to you which has the item in their collection.